 How artificial neural networks work

-Neural networks are notable for being adaptive, which means they modify themselves as they learn from initial training and subsequent runs provide more information about the world.
-The most basic learning model is centered on weighting the input streams, which is how each node weights the importance of input from each of its predecessors.
+Artificial neural networks are notable for being adaptive, which means they modify themselves as they learn from initial training and subsequent runs provide more information about the world.
+The most basic learning model is centered on weighting the input streams, which is how each node weights the importance of input data from each of its predecessors.
 Inputs that contribute to getting right answers are weighted higher.

 How neural networks learn